Record Payments and Refunds in the Payment Journal

 When all payment journal lines are completed, choose the Post action.

-To issue a refund cheque
+To issue a refund check

 - Choose the icon, enter Payment Journals, and then choose the related link.